hhd-dev/hhd/readme.md

 ```

 ### <a name="issues"></a>After Install Instructions
-For all devices, use the [bazzite kernel](https://github.com/hhd-dev/kernel-bazzite)
-for best support or Bazzite.
-Some caveats for certain devices are listed below.

 #### Extra steps for ROG Ally
 You can hold the ROG Crate button to switch to the ROG Ally's Mouse mode to turn